samsoncs/milabowl/milabowl-astro/src/content/blog/23-24/mini-mila.md

 # Mini mila awards

-With the 23/24 FPL season concluded, I have compiled some "fun fact" stats, and compiled them in these tables.
+With the 23/24 FPL season concluded, I have compiled some "fun fact" stats in these tables.
 I have not included categories which can easily be viewed in the overview table.
 Also, these numbers are derived from the file with correct bomb and powerup states.